 Canadians living in the provinces where they pay federal carbon tax have revised climate incentive rebates for 2020.

-The residents of Ontario, Manitoba and Saskatchewan will receive higher payments as compared to previous year.
-For example, in Ontario a single adult person will receive $224 as compared to $154 of last year.
+The residents of Ontario, Manitoba and Saskatchewan will receive higher payments as compared to the previous year.
+For example, in Ontario, a single adult person will receive $224 as compared to $154 of last year.